 Students are required to complete one First-Year Writing Seminar; this will normally be completed by the end of the first semester and must be completed by the end of the second semester in college.
 These courses are taught by faculty from across the College.
 They introduce Bowdoin students to college-level writing by engaging with broad questions related to particular fields of study.
 The seminars give ample attention to formulating questions, using evidence, and developing arguments, while providing opportunities for writing and revision.
 Faculty who teach FYWS courses will provide frequent and timely feedback on writing throughout the semester.

 Course Content

-- First-Year Writing Seminars balance significant intellectual work with instruction in writing as a process, introducing first-year college students to a range of modes of writing while instructing students how to make evidencebased arguments. - First-Year Writing Seminars address broader questions and topics emerging from a field of study even when they focus on narrowly defined texts, archives, critical problems, and practices.
+First-Year Writing Seminars balance significant intellectual work with instruction in writing as a process, introducing first-year college students to a range of modes of writing while instructing students how to make evidencebased arguments.